I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfiorequest-send.md

 A driver cannot call <b>Send</b> to send an I/O request to a USB pipe, if the driver has configured a <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/working-with-usb-pipes-in-umdf-1-x-drivers">continuous reader</a> for the pipe.

-The following code example forwards a request to a device's I/O target.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |